Guide last updated by Heather Memess, September 2022

 IALS holds the following Brazilian law journals, which are all in Portuguese:

-IALS Library also has a printed research guide for Brazil: Passos, Edilenice (c2001), Doing legal research in Brazil.
+IALS Library also has a printed research guide for Brazil: Passos, E (c2001), Doing legal research in Brazil.
 The Netherlands: BookWorld Publications.
-An updated version dated 2002, is also available on the LLRX website.

 WorldLII: Brazil has links to sites providing Brazilian legal information from many government and other official sites.